Attributes

 Setting an attribute

-Changes will NOT be persisted until you call this method, please make sure you call it!
+Changes will NOT be sent until you call this method, please make sure you call it!

 // You need to save this in a local variable until you call save